Rebecca Clarke (composer): Early life

-Clarke was born in Harrow, England, to Joseph Thacher Clarke, an American, and his German wife, Agnes Paulina Marie Amalie Helferich.
-Her father was interested in music, and Clarke started on violin after sitting in on lessons that were being given to her brother, Hans Thacher Clarke, who was 15 months her junior.
-Her father was abusive, often hitting her with a steel ruler over infractions such as biting her nails.
-She started composing at an early age and began her studies at the Royal Academy of Music in 1903, but was abruptly withdrawn by her father in 1905 after her harmony teacher Percy Hilder Miles proposed to her.
+Clarke started composing at an early age and began formal studies at the Royal Academy of Music in 1903, as a violin pupil of Hans Wessely.
+She did not enjoy the teaching, as she said in an interview at the end of her life, which involved the "book under the arm" method for correct bowing: already at the time it was considered an "old fashioned German" style of tuition.
+She was withdrawn by her father in 1905, after her harmony teacher Percy Hilder Miles proposed to her.
 Miles later left his Stradivarius violin to Clarke in his will.

-She made the first of many visits to the United States shortly after leaving the Royal Academy.
+Shortly after leaving the Royal Academy, Clarke made the first of many visits to the United States.
 She then attended the Royal College of Music, becoming Sir Charles Villiers Stanford's first female composition student.
 Her substantial Theme and Variations for piano dates from this period.
 At Stanford's urging she shifted her focus from the violin to the viola, just as the latter was coming to be seen as a legitimate solo instrument.
 She studied with Lionel Tertis, who was considered by some the greatest violist of the day.
 In 1910 she composed "Tears", a setting of Chinese poetry, in collaboration with a group of fellow students at RCM.

-She also sang under the direction of Ralph Vaughan Williams in a student ensemble organised by Clarke and another student called Beryl Reeve (later Clarke's sister-in-law) to study and perform Palestrina's music.
+Clarke also sang under the direction of Ralph Vaughan Williams in a student ensemble called the Palestrina Society, which she organised with another student, the pianist Beryl Reeves.
+Reeves, the daughter of William Pember Reeves and Maud Pember Reeves, married Clarke's brother Eric in 1919.

+Orchestral musician and chamber ensembles in London

 Following her criticism of his extra-marital affairs, Clarke's father turned her out of the house and cut off her funds.
 She had to leave the Royal College in 1910 and supported herself through her viola playing.
-Clarke (along with Jessie Grimson) became one of the first female professional orchestral musicians when she was selected by Sir Henry Wood to play in the Queen's Hall Orchestra in 1912.
-She was highly sought after as a violist, playing with Artur Schnabel, Pablo Casals, Jascha Heifetz, Jacques Thibaud, Guilhermina Suggia, Arthur Rubinstein, Pierre Monteux, and George Szell, among others.
+Clarke, along with Jessie Grimson on violin, became one of the first female professional orchestral musicians in London when she was selected by Sir Henry Wood to play in the Queen's Hall Orchestra in 1913.
+She also participated in chamber groups during this period, including Nora Clench's female quartet.

+Clarke was sought after as a violist, and was invited to the at-home chamber music recitals of Paul and Muriel Draper in Lisson Grove from 1911 to 1914; Paul Draper was an American tenor studying in London with Raimund von zur-Mühlen.
+Clarke played with Artur Schnabel, Pablo Casals, Jascha Heifetz, Jacques Thibaud, Guilhermina Suggia, Arthur Rubinstein, Pierre Monteux, and George Szell, among others.